MrTAB/aabGameEngine/README.md

 As an exercise at the time, This Game Engine was made as several smaller libraries which work in unison, but can be partly separated for individual tasks.

 See the "driver" folder for examples of use.
+In particular see main - image_masker.cpp for an example of an application which uses parts of the library to process a folder of images in order to masks for each image argument given.